RahimUllah001/DjangoCourseStepByStep/gs9/day9-project9.md

     },
 ]

-## 8. how to cnotact templates from view function
+## 8. how to contact templates from view function
 ```
 def learn_django(request):
     coursename = {'cname': 'Django'}